-DIY Cloth Diaper: Agitates out in wash, 7-20 lbs
+DIY Cloth Diapers: Agitates out in wash, 7-20 lbs

-Let me just start by saying I love the design of this diaper.
+Let me just start by saying I love the design of these DIY cloth diapers.
 Inserts that wash out.
 Only two sizes that fit well and are trim.
 Size one fits from newborn to 20 lbs.
 I love it!

 I’ve tried these out to make sure the inserts agitate out in the wash and it worked great in my top loader washer.
 I used the DIY bamboo inserts that I made here.